-In the pure ice phase, the cloud scheme therefore modifies the formulation for cloud generation outlined above to allow supersaturation in the clear sky portion of grid-cell.
+For temperatures below the homogeneous freezing temperature (defined as -38°C), the cloud scheme modifies the formulation for cloud generation outlined above to allow supersaturation with respect to ice in the clear sky portion of the grid-cell.
 The scheme assumes ice nucleation initiates when the RH measured with respect to ice saturation locally reaches the threshold RH{homo} specified by Kärcher and Lohmann (2002):

-$$RH{\text{homo}} = 258.3 - \frac{T}{2.078} \tag{6.22}$$
+$$RH{\text{homo}} = 2.583 - \frac{T}{207.8}$$ (7.23)

+where T is the temperature in Kelvin.
 However, as in the warm phase, the clear-sky humidity fluctuations are assumed to be uniformly distributed with a fixed constant variance.
 Thus nucleation can occur when the grid-mean RH exceeds a threshold that is lower than this local criterion, and is given by $RH{\rm crit} \times RH{\rm homo}$.
-For temperatures close to $T{\rm ice}$, the liquid water saturation mixing ratio can be lower.
-Thus the cloud formation occurs when
+For warmer temperatures ($T > -38^{\circ}{\rm C}$), the liquid water saturation mixing ratio can be lower than this, at which point liquid water droplets will nucleate (see discussion on mixed phase processes in next subsection).
+Thus cloud formation occurs when

-$$RH > RH{\text{crit}} \times MIN\left(RH{\text{homo}}, \frac{q{\text{sat}}^{\text{liq}}}{q{\text{sat}}^{\text{ice}}}\right)$$ (6.23)
+$$RH > RH{\rm crit} \times MIN \left(RH{\rm homo}, \frac{q{\rm sat(w)}}{q{\rm sat(i)}} \right)$$ (7.24)

-Once ice is present, the deposition process is considered to be sufficiently rapid relative to the model time-step that it can be approximated by a diagnostic adjustment to exactly saturated conditions inside the cloud.
-This assumption is necessary, since to allow supersaturation both within the cloud and in the clear sky environment would either require a separate prognostic variable to monitor the evolution of the water vapour inside the cloud, or a diagnostic assumption would have to be used to divide the gridmean humidity between the two regions, which can generate large- artificial horizontal subgrid humidity fluxes (see Tompkins et al., 2007, for more detail).
+Once ice cloud is formed, the deposition process is considered to be sufficiently rapid relative to the model time-step that it can be approximated by a diagnostic adjustment to exactly ice saturated conditions inside the cloud.
+This assumption is necessary, since to allow ice supersaturation both within the pure ice cloud and in the clear sky environment would either require a separate prognostic variable to monitor the evolution of the water vapour inside the cloud, or a diagnostic assumption would have to be used to divide the grid-mean humidity between the two regions, which can generate large artificial horizontal subgrid humidity fluxes (see Tompkins et al., 2007, for more detail).
 In any case, this assumption appears to be reasonably justified in a wide range of updraught situations by modelling of the homogeneous nucleation process (Khvorostyanov and Sassen, 1998).
-The obvious drawback is that clouds may not exist in subsaturated conditions, and no information concerning the ice crystal number concentration is available.
+The obvious drawback is that pure ice clouds may not exist in a subsaturated or supersaturated state, and no information concerning the ice crystal number concentration is available.

-Thus, if $T < T{\rm ice}$ and the relative humidity exceeds the threshold given by (6.23), the scheme calculates the increase in cloud fraction from (6.20).
+Thus, if $T < T_0$ and the relative humidity exceeds the threshold given by (7.24), the scheme calculates the increase in cloud fraction from (7.21).
 The associated change in cloud ice mass is calculated in two stages.
-The first source term is derived using (6.21).
-This generation term for ice mass reduces RH back to threshold given by (6.23), and leaves the newly generated cloudy region in a supersaturated state.
+The first source term is derived using (7.22).
+This generation term for ice mass reduces RH back to the threshold given by (7.24), and leaves the newly generated cloudy region in an ice supersaturated state.
 This is then corrected by clipping the grid-mean humidity to the limit of

-$$q_v^{max} = q_s(C + (1 - C)RH{crit}).
-(6.24)$$
+$$q_v^{max} = q_s(a + (1 - a)RH{homo}) (7.25)$$

-This clipping term has the effect of reducing the in-cloud humidity to the saturated value within one time-step.
-Again, with RH{crit} equal to unity when T > 250K a standard clipping to the saturation value is used.
+This clipping term has the effect of reducing the in-cloud humidity to the ice saturated value within one time-step, but allowing supersaturation in the clear air.